michaeljosephroddy/order-service/README.md

 # Development and Demonstration of a REST API

-## 1. Introduction

 ### 1.1 Overview

-This assignment involved developing a REST API using Spring Boot to manage customer orders, focusing on core microservices principles.
+Developing a REST API using Spring Boot to manage customer orders, focusing on core microservices principles.
 The app includes two primary entities: Customer and Order, linked by a one-to-many relationship.
 The API supports CRUD operations, pagination, date filtering, and HATEOAS for hypermedia-driven navigation.

 ### 1.2 Objectives